TheAnsuz/Lethal-Company-Configurable-Company-API/Resources/Thunderstore/Wiki/develop_configuration.md

     The name that will be shown in the in-game menu.

 -   `string` Section / `CSection` CSection:
     The section that this configuration belongs to (can be null if you set a **category**).
+    _Newer versions of Configurable Company suggest that you use `BSection`.
+This will allow you to use an **string** or **CSection**_.

 -   `string` Category / `CCategory` CCategory:
     The category ID that this configuration belongs to (can be null).
+    _Newer versions of Configurable Company suggest that you use `BCategory`.
+This will allow you to use an **string** or **CCategory**_.

 -   `string` Tooltip / `string[]` Tooltips:
     A description about what this configuration does.
 You can use rich text.
+    _Newer versions of Configurable Company suggest that you use `BTooltip`.
+This will allow you to use an **string** or **string[]**_.

+-   `CRandomizer` Randomizer:
+    The randomizer is the function used to generate a _random value_ when the user requests.
+    By default a normal randomizer will be used to generate values close to default.
+You can create your own randomizer using the `CRandomizer` class.

 -   `CType` Type:
     The type of values that this configuration can accept.
 It will try to be automatically asigned according to the provided value.